mathiasmeeusengt/oca_modules_table/docs/user_guide/uses.rst

 Update docs
 ===========

 How a user can update the docs is described under Source/Maintenance.
-This requires a little bit of know-how and an editor that can read/use reStructuredText.
+This requires a little bit of know-how (or a nearby person that knows how it works) and an editor that can read/use reStructuredText.
 ( https://oca-modules-table.readthedocs.io/en/latest/dev_guide/source_code.html#maintenance )